 People Eligible for Orders of Protection:

-If you are being beaten or threatened by your spouse, former spouse, someone you have a child with, someone you live with or formerly lived with, someone you are dating or have dated, or other family member (not in-laws), you can file for an Order of Protection.
+If you are being beaten or threatened by your spouse, former spouse, someone you have a child with, someone you live with or formerly lived with, someone you are dating or have dated, or other family member (including in-laws), you can file for an Order of Protection.

 The initial paperwork for getting an Order of Protection can be lengthy; please take this into consideration when filing for one.